Phenesin/Hand-Written-Digit-Classifier/README.md

 # Configuration
 It has 3 different gradient descent algorithms, Stochastic Gradient Descent (SGD), Momentum Based Gradient Descent (momentum) and, Adam.

-In the `train.py` all the three algortihms have been written just remove it as it is commented and you are ready to use it!
+In the `train.py` all the three algortihms are written and the active one is being used, to use a different one just uncomment it, and vice-versa, to use different optimizers to see the result.

 # Project structure
 ```text